Teachers2021-08-23T10:17:47-04:00

 Donald Robertson

 Donald Robertson graduated from Sheridan College, Ontario, in 1984.
 In 2014, he completed a bachelor of fine arts from the University of Concordia where he graduated with Great Distinction.
 He specializes in the pâte de verre technique, for which he is internationally recognized.
 His works are part of many private and public collections from Eurasia to North America.
 He is one of the original teachers of Espace VERRE, where he still shares his vast knowledge on cold work, lost wax and kiln work and pâte de verre techniques.
-He also teaches the Technologie du verre (glass technology) course.

 Jean-Simon Trottier